Invoice

 You are billing a government agency and must comply with prompt payment act requirements, including specific invoice formatting, submission procedures, and documentation for the payment to be processed within the statutory timeframe.

 You need to document income for tax purposes, as invoices serve as primary evidence of revenue for IRS reporting and must be retained as part of your business's financial records.
-If you work with subcontractors, pair your invoicing system with an independent contractor agreement to formalize the working relationship.
+If you work with subcontractors, pair your invoicing system with an Contractor agreement form to formalize the working relationship.

 Business and Client Information